Siwandu is set in a great location...

 Power supply: Solar Power

-Communications: There is intermittent cellphone reception at Siwandu, though travellers should note that the use of cellphones in public areas is not allowed.
-Internet access is available at US$5 for 15 minutes.
+Communications: There is intermittent cellphone reception at Selous Safari Camp, though travellers should note that the use of cellphones in public areas is not allowed.
 The camp’s satellite phone is for camp use and emergencies only.

 TV & radio: There is no TV or radio – this is deepest Africa!